 How Carlo Ancelotti ended Real Madrid’s 12-year wait for La Decima

-Cristiano Ronaldo, Sergio Ramos and Raphael Varane have waved goodbye as three of the most decorated and successful signings in the illustrious history of Real Madrid.
+Cristiano Ronaldo, Sergio Ramos and Raphael Varane waved goodbye to Real Madrid as three of the most decorated and successful signings in the club’s illustrious history.

 But they were not preordained to lift European trophy after European trophy.
 There was a time, in the not too distant past, when there were serious questions to be asked of Florentino Perez’s second Galacticos project.